Service Dogs for Depression: What You Need to Know

 Below, we give you an idea of some of the many important tasks service dogs perform to help with depression.

-• Fetching medicine, either on a schedule or whenever the owner gives the command to their dog
+• Fetching medicine, on a schedule or on command

 • Turning off lights